Last Updated on June 17, 2021 by Julia Wilson

 - Keep the queen comfortable, by the latter stages of pregnancy she will have trouble moving around, make sure her litter tray, food and water bowls as well as a comfortable bed are all within easy reach for her.

-- De-flea and worm the queen two weeks before her due date, speak to your veterinarian about flea and worming products which are safe to use on a pregnant cat.
+- De-flea and worm the queen two weeks before her due date, speak to your veterinarian about flea and worming products that are safe to use on a pregnant cat.

 Ideally, the queen will have a health examination before she mates and should be in excellent health, free of parasites and up to date on her vaccinations.
 If you think she may be pregnant, schedule a veterinary check to make sure she is healthy and well.